-TEA LISTS — WARES — PRE-DOSING — STORAGE — PREPARATION — SERVICE — PRESENTATION — REFUSE
+MENU BUILDING—TEA LISTS — WARES — PRE-DOSING — STORAGE — PREPARATION — SERVICE — REFUSE

-A simple, uncluttered tea list is a non-negotiable component of an effective tea program.
+A printed tea list is fundamental to an effective tea program.

 It should be legible, accessible, and elegant.
-Strategic placement of your tea list is vital—either in front of your point-of-sale system or just outside of where the customer line forms (for those who need extra time to peruse the list).
+Placement of your tea list is vital—either in front of your point-of-sale system or where the customer line forms.

 Our branded design works, but should you wish to produce one of your own, we suggest inclusion of the following: